peritext/peritext/specification/sections/doc-resources_syntax.md

     </tr>
 </table>

-# Recension of parameters used in the former Modulo syntax
+# Recension of parameters used in the former Peritext syntax

 ## For all